ocicl/ocicl/README.md

 - [SBCL](https://www.sbcl.org/)

-However, the ``ocicl`` command-line tool currently must be built with SBCL on either Linux or Windows.
+However, the ``ocicl`` command-line tool currently must be built with SBCL on either Linux, Windows or MacOS.
 Adapting to other systems and platforms should not be difficult, and pull requests are welcome at https://github.com/ocicl/ocicl/pulls.
 Feedback is also welcome at https://github.com/ocicl/ocicl/issues.